 Final tax return

 Upon the death of a taxpayer, a new taxpaying entity—the taxpayer's estate—is born to make sure no taxable income falls through the cracks.
-Generally, income is taxed either on the taxpayer's final return, on the return of the beneficiary who acquires the right to receive the income, or if the estate receives $600 or more of income, on the estate's income tax return.
+Generally, income is taxed either:

 The filing of the deceased taxpayer's final return usually falls to the executor or administrator of the estate, but if neither is named, then the task needs to be taken over by a survivor of the deceased.
 The final return is filed on the same form that would have been used if the taxpayer were still alive, but "Deceased:" is written at the top of the return followed the person's name and the date of death.
 The deadline to file a final return is the tax filing deadline of the year following the taxpayer's death.

 Only income earned between the beginning of the year and the date of death should be reported on the final return.